linglinchen/drug-tool/docs/db.md

 - [statuses](tables/statuses.md) - A lookup table for status codes.
 - [tasks](tables/tasks.md) - A lookup table for task codes.
 - [users](tables/users.md) - Stores all user data except permissions.
 Every user should belong to a group.
+- [user_products](tables/user_products.md) - Determines which products a user has access to, and which group they belong to in that product.